• REVERSE MORTGAGE INFO

 HECM COUNSELING

 It is required by HUD that you receive reverse mortgage counseling called HECM counseling by a HUD-approved and independent counselor.
-After the counseling session is completed (which can be done by phone), you will receive a HECM counseling certificate which is signed by the counselor and you.
+After the counseling session is complete (which can be done by phone), you will receive a HECM counseling certificate which is signed by the counselor and you.

 WHEN YOU ARE READY TO MOVE FORWARD